The History of Rock Music: 1955-1966Genres and musicians of the beginnings

 Just like the trivial pop of the Beatles sold a lot more records than the bold rock'n'roll of the Who or the Rolling Stones, the kind of soul music that revolutionized the charts in the early 1960s was the catchy, mellow one.
 An enfant prodige, Stevie Wonder, ruled the scene throughout the 1960s, although his hits, from Contract Of Love (1962) to Uptight (1966), from A Place In The Sun (1966) to Yester-me Yester-day (1969), were old-fashioned pop ballads written by professional songwriters such as Ron Miller and Bryan Wells.
 His literate alter-ego was Smokey Robinson, a consummate poet and arranger, who wrote My Girl (1965) and Since I've Lost My Baby (1965) for the Temptations and Track Of My Tears (1965) for the Miracles.
 However, the audience perceived soul music as party music, as epitomized by the ultimate party song of the era, Dancing In The Street (1964), written by Marvin Gaye for the Vandellas.

 Brian Holland, Lamond Dozier and Eddie Holland were the greatest tunesmiths of the era.
-In a few years, they produced an impressive number of melodic masterpieces: Can I Get A Witness (1963) for Marvin Gaye, Where Did Our Love Go (1964), Stop In The Name Of Love (1965), I Hear A Symphony (1965), My World Is Empty Without You (1965) and You Can't Hurry Love (1965) for the Supremes, Baby I Need Your Loving (1964), I Can't Help Myself (1965), Same Old Song (1965), Reach Out I'll Be There (1966) for the Four Tops.
+In a few years, they produced an impressive number of melodic masterpieces: Can I Get A Witness (1963) for Marvin Gaye, Where Did Our Love Go (1964), Stop In The Name Of Love (1965), I Hear A Symphony (1965), My World Is Empty Without You (1965), You Can't Hurry Love (1965) and The Happening (1967) for the Supremes, Baby I Need Your Loving (1964), I Can't Help Myself (1965), Same Old Song (1965), Reach Out I'll Be There (1966) for the Four Tops.
 The H-D-H trio probably remains the greatest pop phenomenon of all times.
 These songs were a simplified form of soul music, but these were the kind of black music that white radio stations had no problem broadcasting.
 They were meant to dance at private parties, they complied with the conventions of the romantic ballad, they were sung by polite young people, and they implied no more than the usual stories of falling in love and heartbreak.
 There were none of the controversial elements of the Afro-American culture that had alarmed white parents when their children were listening to rhythm'n'blues.

 Another Phil Spector production, the Righteous Brothers' You've Lost That Loving Feeling (1965), launched "blue-eyed soul", the version of soul music for white singers.